wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    I predict in the future this will become a paid Visual Studio Enterprise for Mac.

-0. Watch <a target="_blank" href="https://channel9.msdn.com/Shows/XamarinShow/Snack-Pack-12-Getting-Started-with-Visual-Studio-for-Mac">VIDEO: Snack Pack 12: Getting Started with Visual Studio for Mac</a> May 31, 2017 by James Montemagno (<a target="_blank" href="http://twitter.com/jamesmontemagno">@jamesmontemagno<a>).
+0. Watch <a target="_blank" href="https://channel9.msdn.com/Shows/XamarinShow/Snack-Pack-12-Getting-Started-with-Visual-Studio-for-Mac">VIDEO: Snack Pack 12: Getting Started with Visual Studio 2017 for Mac</a> May 31, 2017 by James Montemagno (<a target="_blank" href="http://twitter.com/jamesmontemagno">@jamesmontemagno<a>).

-   If you type "https://visualstudio.com" now you are redirected to "https://visualstudio.microsoft.com/".
+   WARNING: If you type "https://visualstudio.com" (the previous URL) you are redirected to:
+   <a target="_blank" href="https://visualstudio.microsoft.com/">https://visualstudio.microsoft.com</a>

 0. Click "Download for Mac" and select "Community 2019 for Mac".